bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     \path a = (0,0) <l:3,4> ^pt:c <h:5>

-Having the notion of a 'lastpt' also allows us to terminate an existing path segment and start a new one from where it is left off.
-For instance, we want to construct a path with a two path segments: the first from (0,0) to (1,1), and the second one from (1,1) to (3,3), we can do it the following way:

-    \path a = (0,0)--(1,1) ()--(3,3)

 The set of open and close parentheses by itself with an asterisk in it signals to add an absolute point that is exactly the same position as the current position of the 'lastpt'.
 The previous example may seems to be a trivial change and the